 What Must A Mediator Know?

-Steven L. Head, Casey Crumbley, and Burton L. Tillman bring years of experience in a wide array of legal areas to the table.
-Most importantly, each has a unique ability to engender trust in the parties and can successfully guide the negotiation of any dispute to a successful conclusion.
+Steven L. Head, Casey Crumbley and Burton L. Tillman bring many years of experience in a wide array of legal areas to the table.
+Most importantly, each has a unique ability to engender trust from the parties and can successfully guide the negotiation of any dispute to a successful conclusion.
 These are the “people skills” aspects of a good mediator and are vital to a positive outcome.
 The success rate of our mediators is second to none.